SrilakshmiUppalapati/Getting-and-Cleaning-Data-Course-Project/README.md

 The script analyzes the data from UCI HAR Dataset.
 The archive is extracted to the working directory.

-The following files are used:
+The following files from above data set are used:

 features.txt - includes the descriptions for features measured